railsjazz/mega_scaffold/README.md

 - integration with pundit or cancancan?
 - support for "resource" type
 - work with I18n to translate labels?
+- how to customize views
+- view customization per controller

 ## Contributing